wp-plugins/robo-gallery/readme.txt

 = How to generate shortcode for Wordpress page, post or widget? =

 First of all you can copy shortcode inside gallery settings , in separate shortcode block.
 Another way generate shortcode directly in post or page edit mode.
 You can find wizard button on top of content editor

+= How to define video for some gallery image? =

+Every gallery image have additional fields where you can define custom link, title, description.
+One of the link option allow you to define link type, for example video link.
+All this options you can find in gallery images manager, inside general gallery settings

+= How to define custom link for some gallery images? =

+Every gallery image have additional fields where you can define custom link, title, description.
+All this options you can find in gallery images manager, inside general gallery settings

 = How to change spacing between thumbnails? =